Table of Contents

 Building a keyword list is done by aggregating specific search terms and search queries from a variety of different sources.
 The first place to look is at YouTube’s autofill results.
 By beginning to type in a specific subject in the search bar you can see some of the top searched results begin to autocomplete.
 This is a good place to start, as it will give you a good idea of some of the most popular options, but don’t stop there.

-Next is to further our keyword research with some keyword aggregate systems.
+Next, is to further our keyword research with some keyword aggregate systems.
 These programs are browser extensions or add-ons that can help you in your search process.
-A program such as Keywords Everywhere can help better inform your decision for which keywords to choose.
+A program like Keywords Everywhere can help better inform your decision for which keywords to choose.
 Programs like this can show you the top results for specific search queries and which other search terms are commonly associated with them.

 Each video you upload will have its own specific keywords, based on the subject matter of the video, but there will also be keywords that describe your channel and its objectives, regardless of your video subject matter.
 Some concepts for these keywords would be the industry you are in, your company, where you operate, and other commonly searched for search queries related to your business/industry.